 Things to do and say to let your friends and loved ones know what you need to face your illness.

-New program helps children adjust to a parent's cancer diagnosis
+Families Facing Cancer program helps children adjust to a parent's cancer diagnosis

 Another weapon in the fight against cancer